Key takeaways:

 60 kg (132 lbs) and more | Day 1: 160 mg (as one dose or split over 2 days in a row) Day 15: 80 mg Day 29 and after: 40 mg every week or 80 mg every other week |

-If you forget to take your dose of Humira, inject your dose as soon as possible.
+If you forget to take your dose of Humira, inject it as soon as possible.
 Then, take your next dose at your regularly scheduled time.
-If you aren’t sure when you should inject a dose, contact your healthcare provider.
+If you aren’t sure when you should inject a dose, contact your prescriber.

 There isn’t a lot of information available on what happens if you take too much Humira.
-In clinical trials, doses higher than what are normally used appeared to be safe.
-But if you think you might have taken too much, contact your provider or Poison Control at 1-800-222-1222 right away for guidance.
+In clinical trials, doses higher than those normally used appeared to be safe.
+But if you think you might have taken too much, contact your healthcare team or Poison Control at 1-800-222-1222 right away for guidance.

 There are ways to save on Humira, which is available as a reference (brand-name) biologic and several biosimilars.
 GoodRx can help you navigate between GoodRx coupons, copay savings cards, and patient assistance programs to save money on your prescription.